 “How’s Millie?”
 Mac said.

 “She’ll physically recuperate at least,” Dr. Rundle said.
 “Millie is in recovery, still too groggy to talk.
-The surgeons reported that that knife just nicked her fourth lumbar vertebra.
+The surgeons reported that the knife had just nicked her fourth lumbar vertebra.
 Any deeper would have endangered her spinal cord.
-Anyway, we’ll have to ask her about it.

-“We’ve arranged a single room upstairs listed the room as out-of-service, with the cameras disconnected.
+“We’ve arranged a single room upstairs and listed the room as out-of-service, with the cameras disconnected.
 I expect we’ll be able to release Ms. Grainger sometime on Monday.

-“Mac, maybe it’s not my place to suggest, but Millie will need a couple of weeks to convalesce.
+“Mac, maybe it’s not my place to suggest, but Millie will need a couple of weeks to recuperate.
 If she were to stay in your guest bedroom, I’m just down the hall to help medically supervise her recovery.”

 “I was thinking the same thing.
 Ryan, you OK with this?”